Custom Labels

 Material Comparison at a Glance

-| Water resistance | Low, pantry, dry-goods, gift-wrap only | High, fridge, freezer, bath, splash | High (vinyl base) or low (paper base) |
+| Water resistance | Low, pantry, dry-goods, gift-wrap only | High, fridge, cool room, bath, splash | High, fridge, cool room, condensation, splash | High on a synthetic or clear base, low on cast paper |

-| Best brand fit | Craft, artisan food, candle, soap, apothecary | Skincare, beverage, frozen, outdoor product | Premium launches, wine and spirits, gifting |
+| Best brand fit | Craft, artisan food, candle, soap, apothecary | Skincare, beverage, chilled and frozen product | Glass bottles, serums and oils, spirits, minimal skincare | Premium launches, wine and spirits, gifting |

-| Finish look | Soft matte, tactile, handmade signal | Gloss, matte, satin laminate; clear see-through | Reflective metallic accent on logo or full face |
+| Finish look | Soft matte, tactile, handmade signal | Gloss or matte laminate, or gloss or matte varnish | Transparent face, the no-label look, gloss or matte varnish | Reflective metallic accent on logo or full face |

-| Surface compatibility | Smooth glass, card, paperboard, tin | Glass, plastic, metal, painted, curved bottle | As per the underlying base stock |
+| Surface compatibility | Smooth glass, card, paperboard, tin | Glass, plastic, metal, painted, curved bottle | Glass, clear plastic, curved bottles, smooth painted surfaces | As per the underlying base stock |

-| Cost tier | Standard, lowest unit cost | Standard to mid, small premium for laminate | Premium, small per-unit add for foil layer |
+| Cost tier | Standard, lowest unit cost | Standard to mid, small premium for laminate | Mid, priced above the white stocks | Premium, small per-unit add for foil layer |

 Shop Custom Labels by Industry and Use Case